pandosme/pandosme.github.io/docs/_posts/2023-02-04-ACAP-Development.md

 ---
 Do you want to develop your own service running in an Axis Camera?
 ACAP stands for Axis Camera Application Platform.
 It is similar to App development for a mobile phone but the difference is that while Apps are targeting users,  ACAP targets integrators.
 You find more information about ACAP on [Axis Developer Community](https://www.axis.com/developer-community/acap).

 In order to develop an ACAP you need to have basic understanding of C, HTML anf JavaScript.
 On [Axis Github](https://github.com/AxisCommunications/acap3-examples) you can find some example ACAPs.
-The SDK may challaning and there are a number of examples on [Axis Github](https://github.com/AxisCommunications/acap3-examples).
-These exemplaes could be used as template but they only demonstrates a specific ACAP service.
-They often lack a user interface.
-In order to simplify for developers, I have provided common use cases templates/wrappers that demonstrates how to access service in ACAP like API/HTTP, parameters, image, motion tracking and object calssifications.
-You are welcome to use these exemple ACAP as a base for your project.
+The SDK may challaning and there are a number of examples on [Axis Github](https://github.com/AxisCommunications/acap3-examples) that demonstrates a specific ACAP service but they often lack a user interface and hard to use as a template.
+The examples I provided are well-suited as templates for many different kind of ACAPs.
 They all have user interfaces and includes all common services used in ACAP.

 To get started you will need a Linux computer with [GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker](https://docs.docker.com/engine/install/) installed.